alokrajiv/TWILIO-2Factor-Authentication-Tutorial/README.md

 # Twilio 2Factor Auth Example

-Node.js Web-APP example for registration and login.
+Node.js example for registration and login.
 Strong password hashing with the help of BCRYPT as well as 2 Factor Authentication using OneTouch or SoftToken of Twilio Authy, which falls back to SMS if the Authy App is not present.
 Front-end is a simple design using bootstrap and bootstrap validator for form field validations.

-To compile, build and run the server on your own machine or server:
+##### To compile, build and run the server on your own machine or server:

-Prerequisites:
+###### Prerequisites:

 * MongoDB server is installed and the daemon/service is running on standard port.
 * Build essentials for make.
 (Ex. in ubuntu run: `sudo apt-get install build-essential`)

-Go to the desired folder on your system.
+###### Go to the desired folder on your system.
 Then on the console type:
+&nbsp;

     git clone https://github.com/alokrajiv/twilio_2fa_web_test.git
     cd twilio_2fa_web_test/